oatmealandcoffee/CSCI15P4/readme.md

 * 14\_12\_07\_03\_02\_001: Fixed various bugs
 * 14\_12\_08\_03\_02\_002: Fixed bug in game create form preventing data to be posted to server
 * 14\_12\_08\_03\_03\_000: Added game creation in database
+* 14\_12\_08\_03\_03\_001: Fixed bug where games were not being retrieved for a user on their games page

-cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Added game creation in database"; git push origin master
+cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Fixed bug where games were not being retrieved for a user on their games page"; git push origin master